krisbanas/krisbanas.github.io/_posts/2023-03-30-succulents.md

 <span class="caption">Spines on a Trichocereus (left) vs glochids on Opuntia (right).
 The flat shape of Opuntia segments might resemble leaves but those are
 also branches.
 They evolved to limit the sun exposure by limiting the projection surface.</span>

-A convergent solution are thorns.
+An analogous solution are **thorns**.
 Those can be found on the succulents from the Euphorbiaea family.
-While they serve the same role as cactus' spines, the thorns grow directly on the branch.
+While they serve the same role as cactus' spines, **thorns grow directly on the branch**.
-Interestingly, some species grow both thorns and leaves - something not seen in the cacti family.
+Interestingly, many species grow both thorns and leaves - something not commonly seen in the cacti family.

 ![succulent-7.jpg](/images/succulent-7.jpg)

 <span class="caption">Thorns on the branches of a succulent from Didireaceae family</span>

-Apart from mechanical protection, some succulents employ poisonous chemicals to scare off the herbivores.
+Apart from mechanical protection, some succulents employ **poisonous chemicals to scare off the herbivores**.
 Plants of the spurge family (_Euphorbia_) often contain so-called "wolf's milk" - white sap released upon damage.
 Thanks to that only a handful of animals are able to threaten it.

 The final strategy is to keep the edible, resource-rich parts of the tree out of the herbivores' reach.
-Since some succulents grow over 10 meters high (ex: baobab), most of the land dwellers cannot reach the leaves and fruit on the top.
+Since some succulents grow over 10 meters high (example: baobab), most of the land dwellers cannot reach the leaves and fruit on the top.

 ## Growth Patterns